 No matter how much you love wine, you can't always finish a bottle in one sitting.
-So, what do you do with that leftover wine?
+This leads to the question, does wine go bad?
+And what do you do with that leftover wine?
 Do you just put it in the fridge and hope for the best?
 How long do you have before that bottle goes down the drain?

 There isn't a one-size-fits-all solution, but there are some things you can do depending on the type of wine you're talking about.
-In this guide, we're getting to the bottom of your most burning questions, including "Does wine go bad?"
+In this guide, we're getting to the bottom of your most burning questions, including "does wine expire?"

 We'll also explain what "going bad" means, ways to prevent it, and how long you can keep an unopened bottle of wine even after its expiration date.
 (Yes, it’s true!)

 Why Does Wine Expire and How Can You Tell It's Gone Bad?

 As with most food and drink, wine will expire at some point or another.
 And the reason is oxygen.